Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

-Each time someone invests, the trust or bank issues units of participation.
-A unit of participation is a proof that the person is invested in the trust fund, and that they are entitled to all of its gains as well as losses.
+Each time someone invests, the trust company issues units of participation.
+A unit of participation is proof that the person is invested in the trust fund, and that they are entitled to all of its gains as well as losses.
 Later on, you will learn how many units will be given to you when you start.

 Net asset value per unit or NAVPU

 This may sound intimidating, but the net asset value per unit or NAVPU is simply the worth of the UITFs.
 Think of it as the value of the entire trust fund if the bank shuts it down by selling it.
 The NAVPU is determined by adding all of its assets less all debts, and the result is divided by the number of units.